 You have gotten a good understanding about what INFJs are like by now, but we want to build a full picture of this personality type.
 In this section we will take a brief look at their prominent characteristics, and at the strengths and weaknesses they possess.
 You can also take a look at the comprehensive and detailed article about INFJ personality traits and characteristics, which we wrote.

-INFJ is one of the 16 personality types identified by the Myers-Briggs Type Indicator (MBTI).
+INFJ is one of the 16 personality types identified by the Personality Type Indicator.
 Their Preferences are: Introversion, Intuition, Feeling and Judging.
 INFJs are usually reserved but highly sensitive to how others feel.
 They are typically idealistic, with high moral standards and a strong focus on the future.